kejin-qian/Malicious-URL-Classifier/README.md

 ### **Theme2**:
 Obtain reliable Machine Learning predictive model of classifing single or multiple URL(s) provided by user into Malicious or Secure URL(s) based on features extracted primarily from the URL string(s).
-The reliability of the model is evaluated based on the performance metrics F-measure and AUC.
+The reliability of the model is evaluated based on the performance metrics F-score and AUC.

 **Epic1 - Malicious/Secure URL classification**

 A set of machine learning predictive models will be built, a 10-fold cross validation will be applied to each model to evaluate model performance.
 Final model selection will be made based on the results.

 - **Story 1**: Build, train, tune(via Cross Validate) each potential candidates of classification algorithms.
 Potential algorithms are: Decision Trees, Random Forest, AdaBoost, GradientBoosting, GaussianNB and Logistic Regression.
-For each algorithm, select the optimal model using the best set of parameters found, report cross validation classification accuracy, F-measure and AUC.
+For each algorithm, select the optimal model using the best set of parameters found, report cross validation classification accuracy, F-score and AUC.
 (8 points)

-- **Story 2**: Final Model Selection: Classification accuracy, F-measure and AUC are possible machine learning performance metrics for the classifiers built above.
-To optimize precision(how many predicted malicious urls are actually malicious) and recall(how many malicious urls identified correctly by model), F-measure and AUC will be the primary performance metric.
-The final best model selected will be the one with the highest F-measure and the highest AUC.
+- **Story 2**: Final Model Selection: Classification accuracy, F-score and AUC are possible machine learning performance metrics for the classifiers built above.
+To optimize precision(how many predicted malicious urls are actually malicious) and recall(how many malicious urls identified correctly by model), F-score and AUC will be the primary performance metric.
+The final best model selected will be the one with the highest F-score and the highest AUC.
 (4 points)

 - **Story 3**: Build a stacked predictive model using optimal models found in S1 to improve the classifier’s predictive power.
 Compare the performance metric of the stacked model with the final best model selected in S2 and choose the winner.(4 points)